camgunz/d2k/doc/style_guide.md

     void M_GoodFunctionName(void);

-This is, admittedly, not the norm for C, but the majority of the Doom source was originally written in this style, and when dealing with developers familiar with Doom, the function names (`P_SpawnMobj`, `P_Move`, etc.) are important touchstones of communication.
+Admittedly, this is not the norm for C, but the majority of the Doom source was originally written in this style, and when dealing with developers familiar with Doom, the function names (`P_SpawnMobj`, `P_Move`, etc.) are important touchstones of communication.
 Therefore, editing for style is not entirely justified.
 Besides, the prefix can hold useful information: M is for "misc" or